 Editor’s note: For Hawaii’s Nov.
 3 General Election, Civil Beat asked candidates to answer some questions about where they stand on various issues and what their priorities will be if elected.

 The following came from Gabe Johnson, candidate for Maui County Council Lanai District.
-The other candidates are Alberta De Jetley and Matthew Mano.
+The other candidate is Alberta De Jetley.

 1. Hawaii’s economy has been hard hit with the outbreak of the coronavirus and measures to prevent its spread, mainly because of the collapse of the tourism industry.
 Should we continue to rely largely on the visitor industry for economic vitality?
 What concrete steps would you take to bring tourism back?
 What else would you do to diversify the island’s economy?